lonelyelk/elk-quine/README.md

 # Quine exercise

-Create a quine from scratch with running elk inrton:
+This was started as an excercise.
+I wanted to create a quine from scratch with running elk inrton:

 ```
       ^^..^^           ^^..^^